Unpopular-GitHuber123/6502-emulation/README.md

 Look at the example program in each folder for information on how to set up the file (once installed and included) and write a program.

-As for the license, I'm pretty sure the MIT one means do whatever you want so use that license ig
+As for the license, I'm pretty sure the MIT one means do whatever you want so use that license ig (Legal disclaimer: I'm not a lawyer.
+Do not take this summary for legal advice.)

+There might be some binary files in the folders in some commits.
+This is because of the way I have my compiler set up, so just delete those.

 I'm ass at writing readmes so this is all you get k thx bye